Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **YEET** - __Verb__ x YEET y means y is SHIFTed by x 99 times.

-**MOONWALK / DRUNK** __Property__ Causes movement from YOU, MOVE, PUSH, PULL and SHIFT to be 180 or 90 degrees 'wrong' respectively.
+**MOONWALK / DRUNK** - __Property__ Causes movement from YOU, MOVE, PUSH, PULL and SHIFT to be 180 or 90 degrees 'wrong' respectively.
 Stacks with itself and each other!

+**SLIP / SLIPPERY** - __Property__ Like slow SLIDE!
+Involuntary movement in the faced direction; prevents voluntary movement (YOU, MOVE) while you are slipping.
+Try 'ICE IS SLIPPERY' or ALL ON ICE IS SLIP' for ice physics!

 Baba is You Discord server: https://discord.gg/GGbUUse